 And this is my cat, who didn’t bother lifting a paw to help during any of this.

 So, finally, last January, I got so tired of this atrocity of a room, I just started taking everything out and loading it into my bedroom.
 My poor bedroom.
 This is just a small section of what it looked like for months.
 I had to do a flying leap just to get into my bed at night.

-I hadn’t intended to paint, but once the room was empty, it was really hard to keep ignoring that color.
+I hadn’t intended to paint, but once the room was empty, it was really hard to keep ignoring the ugly color on the walls.
 I said to myself, “Self, you really should make this room a little prettier since you spend half your life in it.”
 (I really did say those words to myself.
 That’s what happens when you spend half your life in a craft room.)

 A New Hope…

 I bought cheap Ikea tabletops to go around 3 walls of the room, to replace the desk.
-This is how I figured things out…because trying to figure out any kind of thing in the actual Ikea store is like a slow and torturous death:
+This is how I figured things out:

 Now I had lots of table space, so next up was figuring out how to store all my stuff so that it didn’t take over the room again.